 Maintenance to apply OS patches and other updates is performed on the underlying Linux VMs in an HDInsight cluster during off-hours.
 Typically, maintenance is done at 3:30 AM (based on the local time for the VM) every Monday and Thursday.
 Updates are performed in such a way that they don't impact more than a quarter of the cluster at a time.

 Since the head nodes are redundant and not all data nodes are impacted, any jobs that are running during this time might slow down.
-They should still run to completion, however.
+However, they should still run to completion.
 Any custom software or local data that you have is preserved across these maintenance events unless a catastrophic failure occurs that requires a cluster rebuild.

 The Linux edge node of an HDInsight cluster is the landing zone for R-based analysis.
 Recent versions of HDInsight provide a default installation of RStudio Server on the edge node as a browser-based IDE.
 Use of RStudio Server as an IDE for the development and execution of R scripts can be considerably more productive than just using the R console.

-The fees that are associated with an HDInsight cluster with R Server are structured similarly to the fees for the standard HDInsight clusters.
+The prices that are associated with an HDInsight cluster with R Server are structured similarly to the prices for the standard HDInsight clusters.
 They are based on the sizing of the underlying VMs across the name, data, and edge nodes, with the addition of a core-hour uplift.
-For more information about HDInsight pricing see HDInsight pricing.
+For more information about HDInsight pricing, see HDInsight pricing.

-To learn more about how to use R Server with HDInsight clusters, see the following topics:
+To learn more about how to use R Server on HDInsight clusters, see the following topics: